feriahmad/terraform-gcp-vm-instance/README.md

 ### GitHub Secrets Required

-For the GitHub Actions workflow to function properly, you need to set up the following secrets in your GitHub repository:
+For the Atlantis GitHub Actions workflow to function properly, you need to set up the following secrets in your GitHub repository:

 - `GCP_SA_KEY`: The JSON key of a GCP service account with appropriate permissions for the resources in your Terraform configuration.
+This is passed to the Atlantis Docker container as the `GOOGLE_CREDENTIALS` environment variable.
+- `GCP_PROJECT_ID`: Your Google Cloud project ID.
+This is passed to the Atlantis Docker container as the `TF_VAR_project_id` environment variable.
+- `GITHUB_TOKEN`: This is automatically provided by GitHub Actions and is used by Atlantis to comment on PRs and interact with the GitHub API.
 - `SSH_PUBLIC_KEY` (optional): Your SSH public key for VM access.
 If not provided, a dummy key will be used in CI/CD environments.

 You can use the provided `setup-github-secrets.sh` script to help you create a GCP service account and set up the required GitHub secrets: